The-Property-Estimators/regression-project/deliverables/README.md

 This repository is where the final versions of the project's deliverables will be housed.

-Note to self: Update this README later with the final version.
+Note to self: Update this README later with the final/longer version.

 <h1 style= 'font: chalkduster'>Zillow Regression Project: Estimating Home Value </h1>
 <h4> - Kwame and Gabby, Codeup Darden Cohort</h4>